 Why is cleaning a tile roof important?

-Cleaning a tile roof is important because the tile surface accumulates dirt, moss, and other growth over the years, which absorbs moisture and accelerates deterioration.
-When the tile’s pores fill with water and the temperature fluctuates, the surface gradually crumbles and weakens the roof’s performance.
-Cleaning restores the tile’s ability to dry quickly after rain and prevents growth from spreading.
+Cleaning a tile roof is important because over the years, the tile surface collects dirt, moss, and other growth that absorbs moisture and accelerates deterioration.
+When the tile’s pores fill with water and the temperature fluctuates, the surface gradually crumbles and weakens the roof’s function.
+Cleaning restores the tile’s ability to dry quickly after rain and prevents the spread of growth.
 At the same time, the roof looks neat and retains its color better.
-Timely cleaning gives a tile roof additional years of use and makes later maintenance work, such as coating or painting, easier.
+Cleaning done in time gives the tile roof additional years of use and makes later maintenance work, such as coating or painting, easier.

 How often should a tile roof be cleaned?

-A tile roof should be cleaned approximately every 3–6 years, but the need often becomes clearly visible before this.
-Moss, leaves, and other accumulating debris indicate that maintenance is becoming timely.
+It’s good to clean a tile roof of leaves, branches, and other loose debris annually.
+A tile roof should be thoroughly washed approximately every 3–6 years, but the need often becomes clear well before that.
+For example, moss indicates that maintenance is becoming timely.

 If water no longer runs off the tile surface but absorbs into it, cleaning together with coating helps restore the tile’s functionality.
 Regular cleaning keeps the roof drier, prevents deterioration, and extends the coating’s lifespan.
 When the cleaning interval remains moderate, later maintenance is easier and the tile roof lasts significantly longer.